 Also, do not offer what you can't deliver.
 If it is not realistic then don't do it or it will be just another time wasting effort which will delay your project or negatively impact on the outcome.

-Last word is do not lose interest and bump the project off to someone else.
-You started it and you must finish it.
+The last word for you is "Don't lose interest and bump the project off to someone else.
+You started it and you must finish it."